eurojojo/homewizard-dynamic-battery/docs/logictree.md

 - `high_threshold` ≈ Q3 (75th percentile) → **expensive hours**

 Between these thresholds lies the **mid-zone**, where behaviour is more conservative and focused on self-consumption.

+In addition, a daily **round-trip profit** estimate is computed from today’s minimum and maximum prices (including a tax component and round-trip efficiency).
+When the spread is too small, normal price arbitrage is effectively disabled.

 ---